angelomilan/ethereum-guides/GPU-cloud_mining.md

 reach us on twitter or on the ethereum official forum @angelomilan, @terzim

 Upcoming tutorials:
 How to cloud mine from your android device
-How to monitor your aws instance from your iPhone or Android What is exactly ethereum?
+How to monitor your AWS instance from your iPhone or Android
+What exactly is ethereum?

 ### References:
 * http://ethereum.gitbooks.io/frontier-guide/content/gpu.html